nazunalika/rpmspecs/atheme/README.rst

 * Use of rpmlint to check the rpm for warnings and errors
 * Use of mock to build the rpm (it **must** build in mock)
 * Use of systemd units for CentOS 7, Fedora, or related (eg, SystemV-style initscripts are forbidden and **should not** be used under any circumstances)
-* Use of SystemV-style initscripts or UpStart scripts for CentOS 6 or related if possible

 Please see the below for more information.